Belgian Army: Current

-Some of the regiments in the Land Component, such as the Regiment 12th of the Line Prince Leopold - 13th of the Line, have names consisting of multiple elements.
+Some of the regiments in the Belgian Army, such as the 12/13th Battalion of the Line, have names consisting of multiple elements.
 This is the result of a series of amalgamations that took place over the years.
-The Regiment 12th of the Line Prince Leopold - 13th of the Line was created in 1993 as a result of the merger of the 12th Regiment of the Line Prince Leopold and the 13th Regiment of the Line.
+The 12/13th Battalion was created in 1993 as a result of the merger of the 12th Regiment of the Line Prince Leopold and the 13th Regiment of the Line.

+Future Belgian Army organization

+To enhance organizational efficiency, the Belgian Army will, by 2032, establish a dedicated brigade for each of Belgium's major linguistic communities.
+The structure and composition of these brigades are outlined as follows: